T

 +

-What is the electrical voltage and plug type in Nepal?
+What voltage and plug type are used in Nepal?

 +

-The electrical voltage in Nepal is 230V, and the frequency is 50Hz.
-The plug types commonly used are Type C (Europlug) and Type D (the older, larger Indian-style plug with three round pins).
-It's recommended to bring a universal adapter to ensure compatibility with various sockets you might encounter in Kathmandu.
+The standard voltage in Nepal is 230V, and the frequency is 50Hz.
+The plug sockets are typically Type C and Type D, similar to those used in India.
+It's recommended to bring a universal travel adapter to ensure compatibility with your electronic devices.
+Check your devices to ensure they can handle the voltage or use a voltage converter if necessary.